• Skip to main content

 Buy a pack of salmon that has already been descaled.
 Wash it thoroughly and remove any slime and impurities.
 If you're using salmon belly, gently scrub it with salt to remove the slime then rinse.
 Cut it into medium size pieces so it's easier to serve.

 If you happen to find a pack that includes the head and bones of the fish, the better!
-It will make the best and most delicious salmon broth.
+It will make the most delicious salmon broth.

 Cook the Salmon